japila-books/spark-sql-internals/docs/configuration-properties.md

 Use [SQLConf.dynamicPartitionPruningEnabled](SQLConf.md#dynamicPartitionPruningEnabled) to access the current value.

-Since: `3.2.0`

-## <span id="spark.sql.optimizer.canChangeCachedPlanOutputPartitioning"> spark.sql.optimizer.canChangeCachedPlanOutputPartitioning

-**(internal)** Whether to forcibly enable some optimization rules that can change the output partitioning of a cached query when executing it for caching.
-If it is set to true, queries may need an extra shuffle to read the cached data.
-This configuration is disabled by default.
-Currently, the optimization rules enabled by this configuration are [spark.sql.adaptive.enabled](#spark.sql.adaptive.enabled) and [spark.sql.sources.bucketing.autoBucketedScan.enabled](#spark.sql.sources.bucketing.autoBucketedScan.enabled).

-Default: `false`

-Use [SQLConf.CAN_CHANGE_CACHED_PLAN_OUTPUT_PARTITIONING](SQLConf.md#CAN_CHANGE_CACHED_PLAN_OUTPUT_PARTITIONING) to access the property

-Since: `3.2.0`

-## <span id="spark.sql.optimizer.dynamicPartitionPruning.pruningSideExtraFilterRatio"> spark.sql.optimizer.dynamicPartitionPruning.pruningSideExtraFilterRatio

-**(internal)** When filtering side doesn't support broadcast by join type, and doing DPP means running an extra query that may have significant overhead.
-This config will be used as the extra filter ratio for computing the data size of the pruning side after DPP, in order to evaluate if it is worth adding an extra subquery as the pruning filter.

-Must be a double between `0.0` and `1.0`

-Default: `0.04`

-Use [SQLConf.dynamicPartitionPruningPruningSideExtraFilterRatio](SQLConf.md#dynamicPartitionPruningPruningSideExtraFilterRatio) to access the current value.

-Since: `3.2.0`

-## <span id="spark.sql.optimizer.dynamicPartitionPruning.useStats"> spark.sql.optimizer.dynamicPartitionPruning.useStats

-**(internal)** When true, distinct count statistics will be used for computing the data size of the partitioned table after dynamic partition pruning, in order to evaluate if it is worth adding an extra subquery as the pruning filter if broadcast reuse is not applicable.

-Default: `true`

-Since: `3.0.0`

-Use [SQLConf.dynamicPartitionPruningUseStats](SQLConf.md#dynamicPartitionPruningUseStats) method to access the current value.

-## <span id="spark.sql.optimizer.dynamicPartitionPruning.fallbackFilterRatio"> spark.sql.optimizer.dynamicPartitionPruning.fallbackFilterRatio

-**(internal)** When statistics are not available or configured not to be used, this config will be used as the fallback filter ratio for computing the data size of the partitioned table after dynamic partition pruning, in order to evaluate if it is worth adding an extra subquery as the pruning filter if broadcast reuse is not applicable.

-Default: `0.5`

-Since: `3.0.0`

-Use [SQLConf.dynamicPartitionPruningFallbackFilterRatio](SQLConf.md#dynamicPartitionPruningFallbackFilterRatio) method to access the current value.

-## <span id="spark.sql.optimizer.dynamicPartitionPruning.reuseBroadcastOnly"> spark.sql.optimizer.dynamicPartitionPruning.reuseBroadcastOnly

-**(internal)** When true, dynamic partition pruning will only apply when the broadcast exchange of a broadcast hash join operation can be reused as the dynamic pruning filter.

-Default: `true`

-Since: `3.0.0`

-Use [SQLConf.dynamicPartitionPruningReuseBroadcastOnly](SQLConf.md#dynamicPartitionPruningReuseBroadcastOnly) method to access the current value.

-## <span id="spark.sql.optimizer.nestedPredicatePushdown.supportedFileSources"> spark.sql.optimizer.nestedPredicatePushdown.supportedFileSources

-**(internal)** A comma-separated list of data source short names or fully qualified data source implementation class names for which Spark tries to push down predicates for nested columns and/or names containing `dots` to data sources.
-This configuration is only effective with file-based data source in DSv1.
-Currently, Parquet implements both optimizations while ORC only supports predicates for names containing `dots`.
-The other data sources don't support this feature yet.

-Default: `parquet,orc`

-Since: `3.0.0`

-## <span id="spark.sql.optimizer.serializer.nestedSchemaPruning.enabled"> spark.sql.optimizer.serializer.nestedSchemaPruning.enabled

-**(internal)** Prune nested fields from object serialization operator which are unnecessary in satisfying a query.
-This optimization allows object serializers to avoid executing unnecessary nested expressions.

-Default: `true`

-Since: `3.0.0`

-## <span id="spark.sql.optimizer.expression.nestedPruning.enabled"> spark.sql.optimizer.expression.nestedPruning.enabled

-**(internal)** Prune nested fields from expressions in an operator which are unnecessary in satisfying a query.
-Note that this optimization doesn't prune nested fields from physical data source scanning.
-For pruning nested fields from scanning, please use [spark.sql.optimizer.nestedSchemaPruning.enabled](#spark.sql.optimizer.nestedSchemaPruning.enabled) config.

-Default: `true`

-Since: `3.0.0`

 ## <span id="spark.sql.orc.mergeSchema"> spark.sql.orc.mergeSchema

 When true, the Orc data source merges schemas collected from all data files, otherwise the schema is picked from a random data file.

 Default: `false`

-Since: `3.0.0`

 ## <span id="spark.sql.sources.bucketing.autoBucketedScan.enabled"> spark.sql.sources.bucketing.autoBucketedScan.enabled